chloroken/eve-min/README.md

 ### DYNAMIC HOTKEYS

-The trick to understanding [how this script works](#how-it-works) is to recognize that its targeted switching is dynamic.
-Instead of hard coding a key to a client, **EVE-min** looks at which clients are logged in and switches relative to the character order you provided it.

-In practice, depending on which characters are logged in, a character's hotkey could change — which seems bizarre but is actually super useful for forming squadrons of commonly-played-together characters that might change on the fly both in roster size and individual lineup.
+The trick to understanding [how this script works](#how-it-works) is to recognize that hotkeys can change based on which characters are logged in.
+For example, if you have four characters: A, B, C, and D, you could use F1, F2, F3, and F4 to switch between them.
+BUT, if you log out of character C and refresh the script, you'd be using F1, F2, and F3 instead of F1, F2, and F4.
+This allows hotkeys to adjust automatically and remain tight (no huge gaps like F1 --> F7 with only two characters logged in), regardless of character selection or count.

 ### PERFORMANT SWITCHING